Nate finds good people, who truly care for and appreciate him

 With a solid routine, healthy boundaries, opportunities to succeed and be recognized and a whole lot of love, Nate grew tremendously that sophomore year.
 Fast forward a few years, and he’s shown a pig three times, including once showing the grand champion winner in his breed class.

 Today, Nate still has a very independent spirit and he continues to struggle at times to affiliate with others.
-The programs and opportunities he’s been given through Boys Ranch are helpful in this regard. have turned him into a super achiever with an adoring fan base of peers and adults.
+The programs and opportunities he’s been given through Boys Ranch are helpful in this regard and have turned him into a super achiever with an adoring fan base of peers and adults.
 He works daily to solidify positive relationships with trusted adults including house parents he knows love him, accept him and want only the best for him.
 This has allowed him to reach achievements and boost his confidence.

 When it comes to problem solving and analytical thinking, Nate teeters on brilliance.
 He loves a new challenge.